 Narrow gauge switch stand.

-Westside Lumber Company Plymouth Locomotive 1 next came out of the engine house.
-I asked for a ride on the
+Westside Lumber Company 1 next came out of the engine house.
+I asked for a ride on the railbus and they said "Yes".
+I got Chris Parker's attention and he joined me.

-We rode the West Side and Cherry Valley Railbus 12 back into the engine house.
+We rode West Side and Cherry Valley Railbus 12 back into the engine house.

-The plaque out in front of the museum.
-We thanked our hosts and I went out front to call Lets Talk Trains, the Internet Radio Show every Saturday 10-12 Pacific Time or 24/7 in the achieves.
-We drove from here through the rain and some bumper to bumper traffic on Interstate 80 west of Sacramento to Dixon then down on CA 133 to CA 12 to our second major stop of the day.
+The plaque in front of the museum.
+We thanked our hosts and I went out front to call Let's Talk Trains, the Internet Radio Show.
+We drove from here through the rain and some bumper-to-bumper traffic on Interstate 80 west of Sacramento to Dixon, then down on CA 133 to CA 12 to our second major stop of the day.

 |RETURN TO THE MAIN PAGE|